His words have power to form us.

 What is this I see?
 Uncharacteristically, the old ICEL allowed the word “sins” into their version!
 The old incarnation of ICEL consistently expunged references to sin, guilt, our humility, the possibility of hell for the unrepentant, propitiation, etc.

-Be present to Your servants, O Lord, and grant Your unending kindness to those seeking it, so that You may restore created things [1970-75 favors] to those who glory in having You as author and guide, and You may preserve them once restored.
+Be present to Your servants, O Lord, and grant Your unending kindness to those seeking it, so that You may restore favors to those who glory in having You as author and guide, and You may preserve them once restored.

 CURRENT ICEL (2011):